 A voluntary demotion candidate is an employee who applies for appointment with the Employer to a class with a lower salary range maximum.

 The Employer will establish an application process for internal promotions, transfers and voluntary demotions.
-The Employer will offer an interview to at least two (2) internal promotional, transfer, or voluntary demotion candidates with the skills and abilities required for the position.
+The Employer will offer an interview to at least three (3) internal promotional, transfer, or voluntary demotion candidates with the skills and abilities required for the position.
 Consideration will be limited to employees who have the skills and abilities required for a position.
+If an internal candidate is not selected for the position, the Employer, upon request, will provide the candidate with a one-on-one meeting to discuss why they were not selected for the position and to outline the skill set they may need to obtain.

 The Employer will establish a posting process that takes into consideration employee accessibility issues to electronic and hard copy notifications, as well as geographical issues.